 Projects and Initiatives

-In addition to monitoring the development of over thirty distinct projects citywide in FY2019, the Office of Strategic Planning & Economic Development, in collaboration with private development entities and public sector authorities, also plans for large-scale developments and long term initiatives.
+In addition to monitoring the development of over thirty distinct projects citywide in FY2019, the Office of Planning & Development, in collaboration with private development entities and public sector authorities, also plans for large-scale developments and long term initiatives.
 These include master planned sites, which are integrated communities that are planned at a broader perspective and typically include complimentary amenities and infrastructure investment; commercial and mixed use districts targeted for revitalization; large-scale vacant sites that offer robust economic development opportunities; and the Federal Opportunity Zones program.

 Master Planned Sites

 Waterfront Square.
 Waterfront Square, which includes contiguous parcels spanning from Revere Street to the MBTA Wonderland Station along Revere Beach, is one of the Boston area’s fastest growing neighborhoods.
 The development primarily consists of high-end residential complexes (two of which are already leasing) that are complemented by hotel and restaurant projects.